Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 // SELECT T.Temperature AS Temp, T.Humidity AS Hum FROM DigitalTwins T
 // WHERE T.Temerpature = 50 AND T.Humidity = 30
-DigitalTwinsQueryBuilder bothAliasingTypes = new DigitalTwinsQueryBuilder()
+DigitalTwinsQueryBuilderV1 bothAliasingTypes = new DigitalTwinsQueryBuilderV1()
     .SelectAs("T.Temperature", "Temp")
     .SelectAs("T.Humidity", "Hum")
     .From(DigitalTwinsCollection.DigitalTwins, "T")